necx512/BloodHound-MCP-AI/README.md

 ## 🙏 Acknowledgments

 - The BloodHound team for creating an amazing Active Directory security tool
-- Anthropic for developing Claude and the Model Control Panel framework
 - The security community for continuously advancing AD security practices

 ---

 *Note: This is not an official Anthropic product.
-BloodHound-MCP is a community-driven integration between BloodHound and Claude's Model Control Panel.*
+BloodHound-MCP is a community-driven integration between BloodHound and MCP.*